THE LANGUEDOC: south of France

 Have to admit we are not huge history buffs, but we do allow enough free time for those who want to visit churches and museums.
 Think of us as the anti Trip Advisor – seeking instead the alternative, the unexpected.
 The kind of tour you’d imagine from a local, as opposed to a Tour company.
 If you have never travelled with a group before, fear not.
 Think of the possibilities for fun with a group – ‘adult camp’ as Kato calls it.
 It may be the best party you ever attended.

 Expect to eat and drink too much – and love every minute of it.

 In each of our destinations we concentrate on the things that are special or unique: rural pubs in Ireland as they are the hub of a community, historic grandeur combined with sleek contemporary design in Portugal, and the effortless, indescribable sense of style in France.
 Crafting beauty in everything is Italy’s great skill, and that includes food and wine.
-We ask that our travellers take the time to know something of, and respect the culture we are visiting – your comfy Adidas and litre of Pepsi are not a fitting image beside a French bistro.
+We ask that our travellers take the time to know something of, and respect the culture we are visiting – consider a step-up from your comfy Adidas.

 WHO SHOULD TRAVEL WITH US?